 - Sole-Traders or Individuals

-- Applicants must be located in the Dublin City administrative area or capable of delivering social enterprise work in this administrative area.
+- Be located in the Dublin City administrative area or capable of delivering social enterprise projects in this administrative area.

-- Applicants must provide a current Tax Clearance Certificate before awarded funds can be drawn-down
+- Provide a Tax Clearance Certificate before awarded funds can be drawn-down

-- Applicants must provide evidence that public liability insurance is in place before awarded funds can be drawn-down
+- Provide evidence that public liability insurance is in place before awarded funds can be drawn-down

-- Applicants must provide 1 years financial accounts ( if applicable) and 3 years projected accounts
+- Provide 1 years financial accounts ( if applicable) and 3 years projected accounts

 - Applicants will be deemed ineligible if they are regular commercial businesses whose sole aim is to generate profits for Owners/Directors/ Shareholders